 Andy, why single out "Luzonians" for spreading baseless rumors about Davao?
 You should know that a lot of your city's tourism revenues come from Luzonians.
 In fact, a lot of Luzonians LOVE Davao.

 No need to slander your fellow FIlipinos just to prop up your city.
 Davao can stand on its own merits.
-Show some respect. about 7 years agoAnswered by Liquid Druid via WorldNomads.com
+Show some respect. over 7 years agoAnswered by Liquid Druid via WorldNomads.com